 At a glance

 Hunter Focus’ angle is to more about brain cell regeneration and recovery, which could translate to better performance and health over time.
 You see, the brain is just like any organ: It takes quite a beating over time, especially when we’re highly stressed or if we’re not exactly living a “pro brain” lifestyle.
+It’s by far the most comprehensive nootropic available right now, which does mean it’s 6 capsules a day, but there’s nothing that even comes close to Hunter focus right now.

 At a glance